To Register for SAT: Students need to create an account on Collegeboard.com

 |May 5, 2018||See SAT Subject Tests available on this date||March 21, 2018||April 6, 2018||April 25, 2018|

 What to bring on Test Day:

 - Your Printed Admission Ticket.
 You must bring a paper copy of your SAT or ACT admission ticket on test day.
 Images of your ticket on your cell phone or another device will not be accepted.
 Log into your ACT account to print your ticket (do the same for the SAT).

 - Your Photo ID.
 Your full name should match the name you registered with, and your picture should clearly resemble the picture you uploaded during registration.

 - Acceptable forms of ID include your current official school ID, your driver’s license, and your passport.
 If you don’t have any of these, you can also have a school official or notary fill out this official ACT Identification Letter Form.
 If you’re participating in ACT Talent Search, you should also present your talent search identification letter.

 - Unacceptable forms of ID include birth certificates, credit cards, employee IDs, Learner’s permits, and Social Security cards.
 You must have an ID with your admission ticket.

 Click here for the full list of unacceptable forms of ID.

 - At Least Two #2 Pencils and an Eraser.
-Mechanical pencils, pens, highlighters, liquid paper, and any other writing utensils will not be accepted, not even for the essay.
+Mechanical pencils, pens, highlighters, liquid paper, and any other writing utensils will not be accepted.